Despite being used increasingly around the globe, very few people truly understand the potential of NFC technology and how it works.

 The result is that any two compatible devices with an NFC tag that are close enough to establish a connection can share information without any need for codes or settings.
 These devices can be smartphones, tablets, credit cards, electronic tickets or any other equipment that may contain an NFC tag.

-NFC technology is currently used in a variety of different ways in business areas such as trade, transport, monitorisation and building maintenance.
+NFC technology is currently used in a variety of different ways in business areas such as trade, transport, monitorisation and building maintenance, often integrated with facility management software to streamline operations.
 Each industry will use slightly different NFC tags that are carefully designed to best execute the task ahead.
 Read on to find out more about NFC tags in the above industries.

 NFC in Trade